cschech/CBSD/README.md

 Mistakes have been made (e.g. the known backdoor in TrueCrypt).

+Hybrid systems are not enough, for the same reason untrusted systems are.

 # Summary

 The link kit distributed with OpenBSD when paired with the existing reorder_kernel function (which lacks such a check) as of OpenBSD 7.3 allows the installation of a rootkit for anyone with local access to the machine, or the creator of the link kit provided on the installation media, or by tampering with the installation media.
 A link kit that is stamped does not suffer from this class of vulnerability in the restricted case of tampering with local access to the machine or the installation media, but a trusted external build environment is required to rule out that the creator of the initial link kit did not install a trojan horse.
 As GCC support was conspicuously dropped, this difficult for those without access to historical copies of the release media and source distributions.
 OpenBSD's official installation media notably lacks the signature and checksum for the base installation sets, allowing trivial tampering.
 The release of official physical media was also discontinued.